 - If the body doesn't like the metal that was used for the jewelry.
 (Surgical grade steel and titanium are the best to prevent migration.)

-- If the the jewelry used is not the right type of jewelry.
+- If the the jewelry is not the right type.
 (CBRs and other rings are more prone to complications than a curved, banana barbell.)

 - If there is tissue damage around the piercing area.